spark-jobserver/spark-jobserver/doc/troubleshooting.md

 Set it to 60 seconds or longer, especially if your jars are in the many MBs.

+NOTE: if you are running SJS in Docker, esp on AWS, you might need to enable host-only networking.

 ## Job server won't start / cannot bind to 0.0.0.0:8090

 Check that another process isn't already using that port.
 If it is, you may want to start it on another port: